shuoO-24/blog-site/docs/SQL Notes/Normalization.md

 3. **Duplication** of tuples in a relation is **not** allowed.
 4. Next, we look at: - **Normalization**

+Basically, a well-structured relation is
+**a relation that contains minimal data redundancy and allows users to insert, delete, and update rows without causing data inconsistencies.**
+Its goal is to avoid (minimize) anomalies:

+- Insertion Anomaly: adding new rows forces user to create duplicate data
+- Deletion Anomaly: deleting a row may cause loss of other data representing completely different facts
+- Modification Anomaly: changing data in a row forces changes to other rows because of duplication

+> General rule of thumb: a table should not pertain to more than one entity type

 ---

 ## Normalization